faazizpro/problem-solve-module-31/readme.md

 return/get all the elements which are divisible by 10 using array.filter() method.

 3) Now do the same task of question 2.
-But do this using array
+But do this using array.find() method.
+Then compare the output of question 2 & question 3.

                                 Practice Problem reduce()
 1) You have an array [ 1, 9, 17, 22 ].
 Add the all elements